jim-easterbrook/python-gphoto2/README.rst

 Testing
 ^^^^^^^

-.. note:: If you installed with pip the example files should be in ``/usr/share/python-gphoto2/examples`` or ``/usr/local/share/python-gphoto2/examples`` or somewhere similar (except for versions before 0.3.2, which didn't install the examples at all).
+.. note:: If you installed with pip the example files should be in ``/usr/share/python-gphoto2/examples`` or ``/usr/local/share/python-gphoto2/examples`` or somewhere similar.
+   Otherwise they are in the ``examples`` sub-directory of your working directory.

 Connect a digital camera to your computer, switch it on, and try one of the example programs::